yutingli-moi/HFD-Shinyapp/README.md

 Run the script: `Update data from HFD web.R`

 - Automatically downloads and processes new data from HFD
-- Built using an API by @Timothy L. M. Riffe
+- Built using an package "HMDHFDplus" by @Timothy L. M. Riffe
-- **⚠️ Credentials required**: HFD username & password are hard-coded in the script
+- **⚠️ Credentials required**: To run the HFD update script, you need to define your HFD username and password in a `.Renviron` file in the project root directory.
+This file should look like: HFD_username=your_email@example.com HFD_password=your_secure_password
-- **Access control**: Restrict script access to authorized users only
+- **⚠️ Do not share or commit this file to GitHub.
+Make sure `.Renviron` is listed in `.gitignore`.**

 #### Update steps: